-Name and Address of Beneficial Owner Arnhold and S. Bleichroeder Advisers, LLC 1345 Avenue of the Americas New York, NY 10105 Amount and Nature Of Beneficial Ownership 6,571,447 (1) Percent of Class 8.34% Barclays Global Investors, NA.
-400 Howard Street San Francisco, CA 94105 4,581,697 (2) 5.81%
+Name and Address of Beneficial Owner Amount and Nature Of Beneficial Ownership Percent of Class Arnhold and S. Bleichroeder Advisers, LLC 6,571,447 (1) 8.34% Barclays Global Investors, NA.
+400 Howard Street San Francisco, CA 94105 4,581,697(2) 5.81%

-(1) Holdings and percent of class as of December 31, 2008 as reported to the Securities and Exchange Commission on Schedule 13G/A on February 12, 2009, indicating sole voting and dispositive power over all shares.

-(2) Holdings and percent of class as of December 31, 2008 as reported to the Securities and Exchange Commission on Schedule 13G on February 5, 2009 by Barclays Global Investors, NA, Barclays Global Fund Advisors, Barclays Global Investors, LTD, Barclays Global Investors Japan Limited, Barclays Global Investors Canada Limited, Barclays Global Investors Australia Limited, Barclays Global Investors (Deutschland) AG, each of which does not affirm the existence of a group.
+- (1) Holdings and percent of class as of December 31, 2008 as reported to the Securities and Exchange Commission on Schedule 13G/A on February 12, 2009, indicating sole voting and dispositive power over all shares. - (2) Holdings and percent of class as of December 31, 2008 as reported to the Securities and Exchange Commission on Schedule 13G on February 5, 2009 by Barclays Global Investors, NA, Barclays Global Fund Advisors, Barclays Global Investors, LTD, Barclays Global Investors Japan Limited, Barclays Global Investors Canada Limited, Barclays Global Investors Australia Limited, Barclays Global Investors (Deutschland) AG, each of which does not affirm the existence of a group.
 The reporting entities, taken as a whole, report sole voting power over 3,545,155 shares and sole dispositive power over 4,581,697 shares.
 According to the filing, the reported shares are held by the reporting entities in trust accounts for the economic benefit of the beneficiaries of those accounts.